 A fun way to spend an afternoon either flying kites or watching kites fly through the sky.
 Sit on the grass area atop the Marina Barrage building.
 For some water play, head downstairs to the water area for a splashing good time.

 For the little kids in your family that LOVE construction vehicles, this will be a dream come true for them.
 At this small construction themed park, kids can use scaled down diggers to pick up logs, sand and balls while dressing up in a hard hat and reflective safety vest.
 Tokens for the construction vehicles are purchased for 5 minute rides.
-Located not far from Marine Cove playground along East Coast Beach, keep the fun going with a 5 minute walk to the free neighbouring outdoor play area.
+Check their Facebook page for their current location.

 Living Turtle Museum at Chinese Gardens